Food & Fibre Gippsland proudly presents

 b) can present clear strategy for the future of their agribusiness.

-A high-profile industry Awards Presentation Gala Dinner to announce the winners has been re-scheduled to Friday November 20 (due to the COVID-19).
+A high-profile industry Awards Presentation event to announce the winners has been re-scheduled to Friday November 20.
+Organisers are working on event concepts that can be adaptable to COVID-19 conditions.
+More details to come !

 The broad Awards program crosses all food and fibre sectors to recognise farm businesses (pre and post farmgate) that have demonstrated innovation/excellence and business practices that maximise productivity and profitability – shaping the future of Gippsland agribusiness.